 SS_SEND_ALL_EMAILS_FROM environment variable.

 If you try to send emails with a “from” address other than the initially provided email address, the emails might be blocked from being sent or have other issues.
 You will need to verify the domain to prove ownership by contacting support to get the domain verification process started.

 Verifying ownership of domain

 If you are using the default SilverStripe framework Mailer to send out emails, the emails are sent via AWS Simple Email Service (SES).
-AWS SES requires that you verify your domain, to confirm that you own it and to prevent others from using it.
+AWS SES requires that you verify your custom domain to confirm that you own it and to prevent others from using it.

 When you initiate domain verification with us, we will give you the name and value to use for the TXT record.
 For example, if your domain is example.com, the TXT record settings will look similar to the following example:

 Name Type Value _amazonses.example.com TXT example-value-do-not-use